 Germination

-Germination is the stage where the seed wakes up from its dormancy and starts its life.
+Germination is the stage where the seed wakes up from its dormancy and starts life.

 Hardening off